PalisadoesFoundation/talawa-plugin/scripts/zip/README.md

 SKIP_TESTS=true pnpm zip-plugin
 ```

-**Warning**: When using `--skip-tests`, you will see a deprecation warning.
-Support for untested plugins will be removed in future versions.
+⚠️ **DEPRECATION WARNING**: Support for untested plugins will be removed in **version 3.0.0** (scheduled for Q2 2026).
+All plugins MUST have dedicated test files before this date.
+When using \`--skip-tests\`, you will see a deprecation notice.
+Plan to add tests to your plugin ASAP.

 ### Error Messages